theobald-software/theobald-software.github.io/content/_en/yunio/transactions.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=define-a-bapi-extraction
 ---

-With the *Transaction* component, SAP transactions can be accessed, configured and parameterized for automation.
+With the integration type *Transaction*, SAP transactions can be accessed, configured and parameterized for automation.

 This feature is currently still in the *experimental* state and will soon be available and fully documented.